Kerry Jeffery is a hypnotherapist from Dandenong, Australia.

 I had a client with an extremely toxic mother who was prone to telling very scary stories or lies to get attention or cause trouble.
 My client was at the point where she could not be with her mother without resenting her, withdrawing from her or screaming at her.
 After one session resolving some early trauma caused by her Mother from childhood, she emailed me the next day absolutely thrilled to tell me that “it worked”!
 When she had arrive home after our session, her Mother had launched into a story of someone trying to break into the house and was acting hysterically and my client felt calm and was able to deal with her Mother and reassure her without any anxiety or upset at all.
 My client was absolutely thrilled to experience such a marked change in how she felt and how she reacted which was so different to how she had felt before.

-You can read about Kerry’s therapy work here and read her blog on living with an autoimmune disorder here.
+You can read Kerry’s blog on living with an autoimmune disorder here.

 Pictured above: Kerry Jeffery’s therapy room.